DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/intro/features.md

 - Automatic operation and maintenance

-    You can set automatic backup policies, monitoring and alarm policies, automatic capacity expansion policies, etc.
+    You can set automatic backup policies, monitoring and alert policies, automatic capacity expansion policies, etc.

 After MySQL is deployed in DCE 5.0, the following features will also be supported: